-What are the age restictions for fostering?
+What are the age restrictions for fostering?

-We’re very happy to hear from younger foster parents who are under-represented, not just in our team, but across the foster carer population!
+We’re very happy to hear from younger foster parents who are under-represented, not just in our team, but across the foster parent population!
 There is no upper age limit, and we have many older foster parents, some of whom started fostering later in life and who work on well into the 60s, 70s and occasionally beyond.

 Most foster parents tend to be older, typically 40 and above, probably because they are more settled in their lives and have more time on their hands.
 But it’s wrong to believe that we prefer older foster parents.
 We just want more caring people to join our team, whatever their age!